CharlesCarley/Raytracer/README.md

 ```

+### Example

-As an example, the following image was rendered using the bAscii file.
+The following image was rendered using the bAscii file.

 ```
 Global:  {